Frostielocks/Zoo-ArchiMate/README.md

 ### Source Model
 The model is developed in the ```Zoo.archimate``` source file which can be opened with the [Archi](https://www.archimatetool.com/) modeling tool.
-The repository also includes an alternative Open Exchange file in ```/exports/Zoo.xml``` if you would like to use to your own prefered modeling tool.
+The repository also includes an alternative *Open Exchange File* in ```exports/Zoo.xml``` if you would like to use your own prefered modeling tool.

-### HTML Documentation Site
+### HTML Documentation Website
-The diagram is exported as an interactive HTML documentation website. this can be found in
+We regularly export the diagram as an interactive HTML documentation website.
+You can consult it by opening ```exports/html/index.html``` in your browser of choice.

 ### Jasper Reports
+We regularly export the model as *Jasper Report* in different file formats which can be found under ```exports/reports/```.
+A *Jasper Report* is a documented digest of the ArchiMate model which can be read as a business report.

+### CSV
+We regular the model as *CSV File* in ```exports/Zoo.csv``` which can be used to process data conveyed within the model.

 ## Contributing
 Currently [FrostTusk](https://github.com/FrostTusk) is the sole contributor for the project.